allegheny-college-cmpsc-200-fall-2023/cache-conundrum-assignment/README.md

 and use them to answer the questions in [docs/report.md](docs/report.md).
 Steps for each are included below.

+#### `bad_blink`

+As the saying goes, there's something wrong in the state of moonrock.
+One of our devices appears a little broken.
+Can you tell us what's wrong?

+* Run the program contained in the `bad_blink` folder; it seems that something is a little slow -- what is it?
+* Review the code and respond to the relevant questions in [docs/report.md](docs/report.md)
+* After reviewing the code and writing a bit, how would you fix it?

+> Hint: here, we're thinking largely about _temporality_; if we're not caching the entire sequence of instructions/data in the `for` loop, how
+> might that affect a program's ability to function efficiently?

 #### `matrix_mania`

 A step-up from traditional arrays, `matrix_mania` engages in _two-dimensional array_s.
 We're escaping our one-dimensional world and stepping into `row-major` and `column-major` territory.
 There are two functions that average a randomly-generated matrix.
 They do the same thing, essentially, but in very slightly different -- but consequential -- ways.
 Your goal(s):